Saturday, January 11, 2025

 Bookstore, rue de Tolbiac, 13th

-• Kylian Mbappé, star of the French soccer team, is of Cameroonian and Algerian origin, and the names of most members of the rest of the team are not Gaule.
+• Kylian Mbappé, soccer celebrity, is of Cameroonian and Algerian origin, and the names of most members of the rest of the team are not those of Gauls.

 "How Paris and its outskirts have become the world most important producers of soccer players."